IntegrationWorks/kobi/README.md

 # Compatibility

-Kobi is compatible with Kong Enterprise, version 1.0 and greater, and BIAN 9.1 and BIAN 12.0.
+Kobi is compatible with Kong Enterprise, version 1.0 and greater, and BIAN 9.1 through to BIAN 12.0.
 Future releases will be compatibile with later versions of BIAN and Kong Konnect Cloud.

 # Installation